 Scoping Reports Submission

-The Onshore and Offshore Environmental Impact Assessment (EIA) Scoping Reports for the Berwick Bank Wind Farm project are being submitted in August 2020.
-The Offshore Scoping Report focuses on the offshore generation and transmission works and has been submitted to Marine Scotland (7 August) and can be viewed here.
-The Onshore Scoping Report focuses on the onshore transmission works and will be submitted to East Lothian Council (anticipated 14 August).
-Once submitted, this report will also be available for downloading here.
+The Onshore and Offshore Environmental Impact Assessment (EIA) Scoping Reports for the Berwick Bank Wind Farm project were submitted in August 2020.
+The Offshore Scoping Report focuses on the offshore generation and transmission works and has been submitted to Marine Scotland 7 August and can be viewed here.
+The Onshore Scoping Report focuses on the onshore transmission works and was submitted to East Lothian Council on 14 August.
+This report is also available for downloading here.

 The reports summarise the proposed onshore and offshore works, a description of the known environmental baseline, identifies additional surveys or studies required to confirm the baseline, describes the proposed methodology of the assessment of effects, and determines what receptors and/or impacts can be scoped in and out of the EIA.